danielrive/techinsiders2020_python/README.md

 When you create a Pulumi account, Pulumi creates an organization by default, for a free account you can create only one organization.
 Each organization might have projects and stacks.

-1. Login
-    With the account already created and Pulumi CLI installed you can authenticate through the terminal.
+1. Login with the account already created and authenticate using the Pulumi CLI.
     ```sh
     $ Pulumi login
     ```
     Pulumi will prompt you for an access token, including a method to launch your web browser to easily obtain one access token.
-Also, you can use `PULUMI_ACCESS_TOKEN` environment variable to set the Pulumi token.
+Also, you can use the `PULUMI_ACCESS_TOKEN` environment variable to set the Pulumi token.

-2. Create the Pulumi project and stack
+2. Create the Pulumi project and stack.
     Create a file  from `Pulumi.yml.example`  and set it the name to Pulumi.yml.
     To create the project and stack, run:
     ```sh
     $ pulumi stack init <STACK_NAME>
     ```
-3. Create a Python virtual environment
+3. Create a Python virtual environment.
-    Install the necessary packages
+    Install the necessary packages.

     ```bash
     $ Python3 -m venv venv